-Monitoring may include, but is not necessarily limited to, visual observations of online activities during class sessions; or use of specific monitoring tools to review browser history and network, server, and computer logs.
+Monitoring may include, but is not necessarily limited to, visual observations of online activities during class sessions, and the use of specific monitoring tools to review: browser history, network, server and computer logs.

-Pursuant to Federal law, students shall receive education about the following:
+Pursuant to federal law, students shall receive education about the following:

-1. Safety and security while using e-mail, chat rooms, social media, and other forms of direct electronic communications;

-2. The dangers inherent with the online disclosure of personally identifiable information;

-3. The consequences of unauthorized access (e.g., "hacking") cyberbullying and other unlawful or inappropriate activities by students online, and

-4. Unauthorized disclosure, use, and dissemination of personal information regarding minors
+- 1. Safety and security while using e-mail, chat rooms, social media, and other forms of direct electronic communications; - 2.
+The dangers inherent with the online disclosure of personally identifiable information; - 3.
+The consequences of unauthorized access (e.g., "hacking") cyberbullying and other unlawful or inappropriate activities by students online, and; - 4.
+Unauthorized disclosure, use, and dissemination of personal information regarding minors

-Access
+C. Access

-Selected Network resources are intended only for the use by their registered users who agree to abide by this Agreement.
-Users shall not share their password(s) with others or otherwise allow anyone unauthorized access to the Network.
+Selected network resources are intended only for the use by the registered users who agree to abide by this agreement.
+Users shall not share their password(s) with others or otherwise allow anyone unauthorized access to the network.
 A user is responsible for any violations of this agreement committed by someone who, with the user's express or implied permission, accessed the network with the user's password.
-Students may use the Network only under the supervision of a staff member.

-Students may use real-time electronic communication, such as chat or instant messaging, only under the direct supervision of a teacher or in moderated environments that have been established to support educational activities and have been approved by the Board, Superintendent, or building principal.
+Students may use real-time electronic communication, such as chat or instant messaging, only under the direct supervision of a teacher or in moderated environments that have been established to support educational activities and have been approved by the board, superintendent, or building principal.

-Students shall not access social media for personal use from the District's network, but shall be permitted to access social media for educational use in accordance with their teacher's approved plan for such use.
+Students shall not access social media for personal use from the district's network, but shall be permitted to access social media for educational use in accordance with their teacher's approved plan for such use.

-Students may not establish web-based e-mail accounts on commercial services through the Network (e.g., Gmail, Hotmail, Yahoo mail).
+Students may not establish web-based e-mail accounts on commercial services through the network (e.g., Gmail, Hotmail, Yahoo mail).

 Preservation of Resources: Each student is permitted reasonable space to store e-mail, web, and personal files.
-The Board reserves the right to require the purging of files in order to regain disk space.
+The board reserves the right to require the purging of files in order to regain disk space.
 Students should not store an inappropriate amount of personal files in their storage location.
-The space provided should not be considered a backup location, but a location to store files they access on a regular basis.
+The space provided should not be considered a backup location and should be used to store files they access on a regular basis.